mvincent7891/lite_rail/README.md

 ```
 ruby -r "./generate.rb" -e "model 'model_name'"
 ```
 For instance, if you wish to create a new `comment` model with an associated `comments` table in the database, then your model_name would be `comment`.
 Now, let's say we want to create a table with a column or two in it.
-Simply tack on each addition column (along with its type and constraints!) in an array as the second parameter to `#model`:
+Simply tack on each addition column (along with its type and constraints) in an array as the second parameter to `#model`:

 ```
 ruby -r "./generate.rb" -e "model('comment',['user_id INTEGER NOT NULL'])"
 ```
-The above will create a new model file, `comment.rb` as well as a table called `comments` with both primary `id` and `user_id` columns, where the `user_id` is an integer that must be set at initialization.
+The above will create a new model file, `comment.rb` as well as a table called `comments` with both primary `id` and `user_id` columns, where the `user_id` is an integer that must be set before saving.

 ### Creating controllers
 There should already be a users model within the models folder, but it looks like we're missing the associated controller.
 Let's fix that.
 Pop back over to terminal and execute the following: